scikit-fmm/scikit-fmm/README.txt

 which the contour crosses a point x is obtained by solving the equation.

-scikit-fmm is a simple module which provides two functions: distance(phi, dx=1.0) and travel_time(phi, speed, dx=1.0).

-The functions calculate the signed distance and travel time to an interface described by the zero contour of the input array phi.
+scikit-fmm is a simple module which provides functions to calculate the signed distance and travel time to an interface described by the zero contour of the input array phi.

 >>> import skfmm
 >>> import numpy as np